telerik/blazor-docs/components/dialog/header.md

 ![](images/dialog-header.png)

->caption Title template and hidden closing button in the Telerik Dialog.
+>caption Title template and no close button in the Telerik Dialog.

 ````CSHTML
 @* An example of a title template and hidden button for closing. *@